The Trauma Practice

 PTSD stands for Post-Traumatic Stress Disorder.
 It is a disorder which might be experienced following a particularly stressful event or events.
 PTSD symptoms can be intrusive and very difficult to live with.
 Experiencing trauma does not mean that you will get PTSD and most people recover without help from a traumatic incident.
 It is important … Read more

 The Greek physician Hippocrates once said: ‘Walking is man’s best medicine’.
 470-360 BC.
 Have we forgotten the benefits of exercise?
-Mental health is influenced by a number of factors including personal circumstances, up-brining, work and family life, personal experience, family history, friends, sleep and diet.
+Mental health is influenced by a number of factors including personal circumstances, upbringing, work and family life, personal experience, family history, friends, sleep and diet.
 It is also influenced by exercise.
 In order to function … Read more

 PTSD is an acronym which stands for Post Traumatic Stress Disorder.
 C-PTSD stands for Complex-Post Traumatic Stress Disorder.
 What is PTSD?
 PTSD describes a stress related disorder following exposure to a traumatic event or events.
 When we experience a trauma, we try to adapt and integrate our experience of the trauma.
 We might experience trauma symptoms … Read more